President Franklin Pierce was the 14th president of the United States of America and is known as one of the worst presidents in history.

 June 5, 1854: Reciprocity Treaty: Allowed US fisherman to fish along the Canadian coast, New Brunswick, Nova Scotia, Prince Edward Island, and several other islands that were not yet united with Canada.

 November 29, 1854: Border Ruffians: John W. Whitfield is elected territorial delegate from Kansas.
-The election was marked with violence from pro-slavery mobs.
+The election was marked by violence from pro-slavery mobs.

 February 10, 1855: Immigration Reforms: Nationality laws are reformed to guarantee U.S. citizenship to the alien wives of U.S. citizens and any children born to them overseas.

-March 30, 1855: Kansas Disputes: With help from armed Border Ruffians, a pro-slavery territorial legislature is elected in Kansas, to pass laws banning public protests.
+March 30, 1855: Kansas Disputes: With help from armed Border Ruffians, a pro-slavery territorial legislature was elected in Kansas to pass laws banning public protests.